 The beauty of this course is that as well as providing you with an excellent qualification in its own right, the performed dives count towards the corresponding PADI Specialty qualification.

 For example: The PADI Wreck Diver Specialty involves four dives carried out over at least two days.
 It teaches you how to assess the wreck for potential penetration, how to map it and finally how to safely enter and more importantly leave the wreck without getting lost inside.

 If Wreck Diving was one of the adventure dives you completed during your AOW, then that counts towards the Wreck Diver Specialty so now you only need to complete three dives to qualify.
 Three training dives can of course be completed over just one day thereby enabling you to obtain this particular qualification that much sooner.
 This creditation applies to all of the Specialties if you wish it to or if you’re so minded, you could complete your AOW and then do completely different PADI Specialties altogether.
 It’s up to you.
 If you completed either your PADI Dry Suit Specialty or PADI Boat Diver Specialty with us as part of your PADI Open Water weekend then that’s one dive completed towards your AOW already.
 If you completed both, than that’s two of the required five dives under your belt!

-The course fee includes the training manual together with all tuition and certification costs and equiment hire.
+Our standard course fee includes the training manual together with all tuition and certification costs and equipment hire.

 Of course there are.
 We always have options in life.

 If time constraints are a problem, instead of coming along to us for your self study and classroom sessions, why not complete the PADI eLearning course at home or in the office?
 That way you can complete all your academic studies on line in your own time and then come to us for the open water dives.

 You can find details and sign up for your PADI eLearning materials here.

 (NB: the cost quoted on the PADI website is for the training materials only: call us to find out the cost of the diving element of the course)